 With such high volumes and enormous features, sometimes the best way to safely scout a rapid in from aerial photos observed on iPhones.
-Here, Pat Camblin flies above an upper rapid of the Mistassini in hopes of finding a wave.
+Here, Patrick Camblin flies above an upper rapid of the Mistassini in hopes of finding a wave.
 This mission was unsuccessful.

 Lighter moments are what make stakeout so memorable for the tribe.
 It’s as if everyone has the attitude of ‘this is much too important to be taken seriously’ and the result is bottles of wine in between surfs, only because beer has too many calories.
-Benny and Bren are no strangers to the of ‘first on, last off’ mentality, which makes the quieter moments all the more meaningful.
+Benny and Bren are no strangers to the ‘first on, last off’ mentality, which makes the quieter moments all the more meaningful.